-- The credits earned are transferable to all public community colleges and universities in Washington.
-If you’re planning to attend a private college or university you will need to check with their institutional policy about accepting dual-enrollment credit.
+- College credits: The credits earned are transferable to all public community colleges and universities in Washington.
+Dual enrollment credits are generally well accepted at institutions, however, if you’re planning to attend a private college or university we recommend that you check with their institutional policy about accepting dual-enrollment credit ahead of time.

 Click here for information about requesting your Cascadia transcript.

 Student Rights and Responsibilities

 Students taking Cascadia in the High School courses are subject to the same student

 conduct and policies that on campus students must follow.
 These policies outline acceptable

 conduct, academic integrity, honesty and plagiarism.
 See the student handbook to view the list of policies.

 If you have questions about the Cascadia in the High School program, please send a message to CiHS@cascadia.edu